XailientPublic/docs/docs/installation.md

 * Ubuntu 19.04
 * Raspbian Buster 32-bit
 * Raspbian Buster 64-bit

+For ARM32, we have tested on the following device:

+ * RaspberryPi 3B+
+ * RaspberryPi 4B
+ * RaspberryPi Zero (this using ARM32v6)

+ For ARM64, we have tested:

+ * RaspberryPi 4B
+ * Jetson Nano

 The table below recommends which target to choose for a few of the devices and operating systems: